columbia/pickleball/evaluation/README.md

 dataset.
 If you choose to use the abridged dataset, follow the steps below but update them where noted.

-1. Create a directories outside of this repository to host the model datasets.
+1. Create a directory outside of this repository to host the model datasets.
 For example, if you choose to use your home directory, run the following commands:

 ```